sf-wdi-15/notes/week_03_express_sql/day_3_intro_databases/dawn_intro_pg/README.md

 ```

 #Think-Pair-Share
--How did we store data that our app used before?
+- How did we store data that our app used before?
 Think about that books array or articles array from our express examples.
--What are the pros and cons of storing data that way?
+- What are the pros and cons of storing data that way?
--What are some alternative ways we could have stored the data?
+- What are some alternative ways we could have stored the data?
--What sort of problems might come up as we try to scale this app?
+- What sort of problems might come up as we try to scale this app?

 #What is a database?